quantumJLBass/boa-fraud/profiles/addresses/US/STATES/UTAH/WEBER/SOUTH OGDEN/1493 E RIDGELINE DR, SOUTH OGDEN, UT, 84405-4947/1493 E RIDGELINE DR, SOUTH OGDEN, UT, 84405-4947.md

 Jake is the president and founder of Integrated Tax, founded in 2002 located in Ogden, Utah.
 He is a Partner and owner of Elite 1031 Exchange, a Qualified Intermediary.
 He is an Alumnus of Weber State University with a Bachelor of Science degree in Accounting.
 He is an NTPI Fellow and a graduate of the SSLA Leadership Academy.

-Jake was voted onto the National Association of Enrolled Agent’s Board of Directors in December 2017.
+Jake was voted onto the National Association of Enrolled Agent's Board of Directors in December 2017.
 He is the current Chair of the NAEA PAC representing tax professionals before the United States Congress.
 He is also the current Chair of the GOAL Foundation.

 Leslie Johnstun
 Office Manager